wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;My question is, how does one find the way to one’s own being?

 **M:**&ensp;Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you *are*.
-The ‘I am’ is certain.
-The ‘I am *this*’ is not.
+The “I Am” is certain.
+The “I am *this*” is not.
 Struggle to find out what you are in reality.

 **Q:**&ensp;I have been doing nothing else for the last sixty years.